The Surprising Origins of Easter Symbols: From Lambs to Lilies

 The Easter Bunny

 Easter comes during spring and celebrates new life.
-Which springtime animals better represent fertility than the rabbit or the hare, which produce so many offspring?
+What springtime animals better represent fertility than the rabbit or the hare, which produce so many offspring?

 The rabbit symbolism had its origin in pre-Christian fertility lore, while the hare was the Egyptian symbol of fertility.
 The ancient Greeks thought that rabbits could reproduce as virgins, and in the early medieval times, the rabbit became associated with the Virgin Mary and commonly appeared in medieval art.